MERNCraft/css-only-games-1/README.md

 - How do I ensure that whichever button the player clicks last behaves differently from the others?
 - Must I solve the word game to find a link to the repo?

 Keep these questions in mind.
-You'll find answers to them in forthcoming tutorials... unless you can work out the answers for yourself first : )
+You'll find answers to them in forthcoming tutorials... unless you can create good ~~punchlines~~ answers for yourself first : )

 ### What I expect you to know already